Nibras International School, The Green Community, Dubai Investments Park

 - The many achievements of children at KG phase

 - The school’s close and developing partnership with parents

 - The high quality of care, guidance and support for students

 - A solid, in places inspiring Elementary curriculum

 - Good progress and value-added in Mathematics for children in Elementary and High School phases

 - A culture of genuine care among students and teachers is emerging that is significantly reducing the behavioral issues of previous years

-Weaknesses are identified in the following areas:
+Weaknesses were identified in the following areas:

 - Almost across the board the school is only just meeting KHDA “Acceptable” standards – this is below the “Good” standard of schooling expected of all schools in Dubai

 - Arabic language provision is poor and significantly failing both Arabs and those studying Arabic as a second language.
 This is core weakness of the school.